MiSTle-Dev/C64Nano/README.md

 This project relies on a MPU being connected to the FPGA. --> [MiSTle-Dev wiki](https://github.com/MiSTle-Dev/.github/wiki) <--

 > [!NOTE]
 > If you don't need the WIFI modem on a TN20K then even the onboard BL616 MPU (normally used for bitstream programming) can be used.
 A dedicated FPGA bitstream and FPGA companion firmware is needed in that configuration.
-The onboard BL616 MPU is presently supported for Nano 20k, Console 60k / 138k, Primer 25k and Mega 138k Pro.
-WIFI modem is supported on Console 60K / 138k too (requires I-PEX MHF4 connector antenna)
+The onboard BL616 MPU is presently supported for Nano 20k, Console 60k / 138k, Primer 25k, Mega 138k Pro and Mega 60k Dock.
+WIFI modem is supported on Console 60K / 138k and Mega 60k Dock too (requires I-PEX MHF4 connector antenna)

 Original C64 core by Peter Wendrich and c1541 by [darfpga](https://github.com/darfpga).
 All HID components and MPU firmware by Till Harbaum